Celo forms Alliance for Prosperity network to create cryptocurrency for remittances and philanthropy

 “I think the similarity with Libra is that we share a similar mission,” Kimble said.
 “We both want to help create prosperity, but I think there are many differences.
 Ours is decentralized.
 It’s a completely decentralized collective of mission-aligned organizations.
 There’s no central governing body to determine how Celo will evolve, and people will be able to vote on how Celo evolves.”

 The members have a combined global reach of hundreds of millions of people.
-They will focus on social impact use cases, including powering mobile and online work, enabling faster and affordable remittances, reducing the operational complexities of delivering humanitarian aid, facilitating payments, and enabling microlending.
+The group will focus on social impact use cases, including powering mobile and online work, enabling faster and affordable remittances, reducing the operational complexities of delivering humanitarian aid, facilitating payments, and enabling microlending.
 While each member’s contributions will be unique, their combined efforts will leverage the benefits of blockchain technology to make it easier to move digital currencies across borders and create accessible financial tools for everyone.
 Everything from cash transfer programs to peer-to-peer lending should benefit.

-In celebration of the launch and in demonstration of its commitment to financial inclusion, the Alliance will be awarding small bounties, #ProsperityGifts, to qualified applicants anywhere in the world who share great ideas to positively impact their local communities.
+In celebration of the launch and as a demonstration of its commitment to financial inclusion, the Alliance will be awarding small bounties, #ProsperityGifts, to qualified applicants anywhere in the world who share great ideas for positively impacting their local communities.

 “We look for new technologies to increase transparency to reduce costs and to accelerate delivery to the recipients,” said Kimble.
 “Celo mobile carriers can start offering remittances for a much lower cost than many alternatives in the market today,” he added.
 “We also are working with some of the largest humanitarian aid organizations — like Mercy Corps, [which] disseminates billions of dollars in aid each year.”